siyue-zhang/DiffEmbed/README.md

 - MS MARCO with instructions is automatically available from Huggingface [samaya-ai/msmarco-w-instructions](https://huggingface.co/datasets/samaya-ai/msmarco-w-instructions/viewer/default/train?row=1).
 - Public E5 is available at Github [echo-embeddings](https://github.com/jakespringer/echo-embeddings).
 You need to download it in the `cache` directory.
-- TheoremAug is available at Huggingface [TheoremAug](https://huggingface.co/siyue).
-You should put it in the `cache` directory.
+- TheoremAug is in the `TheoremAug` directory.

 The directory layout should be as follows:
 ```
 cache
-|── TheoremAug.jsonl
+|──
 └── echo-data
     ├── allnli_split1.jsonl
     ├── allnli_split2.jsonl